dlandon/zoneminder.machine.learning/README.md

 Changes:

 2019-04-25
-- Add zmes_hook_helpers to docker image.
+- Add zmes_hook_helpers to docker image and change the hook installation.

 2019-04-24
 - Update zmNinja Event Notification Server to version 3.6.